Trowo Tsochog Khagying, the Bon Deity

-The deity Trowo Tsochog Khagying (Wrathful Supreme Lord Towering in the Sky) is worshipped by followers of the Bon religion, a tantric tradition similar to Tibetan Buddhism but distinguished by its emphasis on sacrifice.
-Embodying infinite power and ferocity, Trowo Tsochog Khagying is one of five fortress meditation deities associated with the Father Tantras of Bon.
-He is seen here embracing his fierce consort, Khala Dugmo, and together they clear the pathway of spiritual liberation.
-Like many Bon deities, he is associated with death and conveying the departed to a rewarding afterlife.
+Trowo Tsochog Khagying (Wrathful Supreme Lord Towering in the Sky) is worshipped by followers of the Bon religion, a tantric tradition similar to Tibetan Buddhism but distinguished by its emphasis on sacrificial offerings.
+Embodying infinite power and ferocity, the deity is worshipped as one of the five so-called fortress meditation deities associated with the foundational Father Tantras of Bon.
+When in an embrace with his fierce consort, Khala Dugmo (as seen here), he opens the path for spiritual liberation.
+Like many Bon deities, Trowo Tsochog Khagying is associated with death and with conveying the departed to a rewarding afterlife.

 Artwork Details